 Get Folder Size and File Count in PowerShell

 One of the easiest ways PowerShell provides to find the size of a folder and the number of files it contains is by using the Get-ChildItem cmdlet with Measure-Object.
-The Get-ChildItem cmdlet retrieves the files and folders in a specified path and Measure-Object calculates the properties of objects, such as the sum of their sizes.

 Here is a complete PowerShell script that will give the folder size as well as the files count.